mitric-lab/programming_theochem/src/03-molecular_integrals/05-nuclear_attraction_integrals.md

 ```

 Again, we want to write a function to export the generated expressions to
-a python file:
+a Python file:
 ```python
 {{#include ../codes/03-molecular_integrals/nuclear_attraction_generator.py:write_nuclear_attractions_function}}
 ```

-Because we import NumPy the alias `np`, we setup a `NumPyPrinter` to convert
+Because we import NumPy with the alias `np`, we set up a `NumPyPrinter` to convert
 the symbolic expressions into Python code with functions beginning with this
 alias:
 ```python